fb

 A business system is a series of interdependent tasks or documented procedures that outline exactly how to do something in an organization to achieve a business objective.
 Good business systems streamline workload, improve productivity and get results.

-business process (also known as a series of checklists) can be given to a new employee and implemented without training.
+A (also known as a series of checklists) can be given to a new employee and implemented without training.
 Not only does it improve onboarding new people.
 It also massively improves customer service.
+A business process (also known as a series of checklists) can be given to a new employee and implemented without training.
+Not only does it improve onboarding new people, it also massively improves customer service.

 For example, a system could be a step-by-step guide to writing blog posts.
 Think of it as best practices for getting eyes on your content marketing.